Aliasing-Free Neural Audio Synthesis: Experiments

 \subsubsection{Effectiveness on Dynamic Bitrate Encoding}

-We also explored the performance of our proposed Pupu-Codec models under the dynamic bitrate encoding scenario, as illustrated in Figure~\ref{tab:results-singing-voice-bitrate}.
+We also explored the performance of our proposed Pupu-Codec models under the dynamic bitrate encoding scenario, as illustrated in Table~\ref{tab:results-singing-voice-bitrate}.
+To achieve dynamic bitrate encoding, we adjust the number of active quantization layers within the RVQ module while keeping other parameters, such as the encoding frame rate and codebook size, strictly unmodified.
+We apply a random-codebook dropout strategy during training to ensure that all models can reconstruct the audio using an arbitrary number of layers.
 We perform our evaluation in the industrial singing voice setting, as its rich harmonic structure and higher modeling difficulty make it easier to distinguish the quality of different models.
 Specifically, while the Encodec model exhibits severe quality degradation in low-bitrate conditions, our proposed PupuCodec$_\text{small}$ model maintains performance and is comparable to the DAC and BigCodec models, despite having fewer parameters.
 Meanwhile, our Pupu-Codec$_\text{large}$ model exhibits comparable objective metrics to those of DAC and BigCodec models.
 Moreover, in subjective evaluation, it outperforms the DAC and BigCodec models in high and medium-bitrate scenarios (8\,kbps, 5.33\,kbps, and 2.67\,kbps) and is on par with them in low-bitrate scenarios (1.78\,kbps).
 We hypothesize that this convergence occurs because, at such restricted bitrates, the information bottleneck limits the reconstruction of high-frequency components, for which our approach is particularly effective.
 Nevertheless, despite this challenge, our proposed Pupu-Codec models still achieve remarkable performance compared to the baseline models.